Detroit Golf Club

-The Detroit Golf Club (abbreviated to DGC) is a private golf club located in Detroit, Wayne County, Michigan in the middle of a neighborhood area on north side of the city near the University of Detroit Mercy and Palmer Woods Historic District.
-Bert Way designed the original 6-hole course.
-It was expanded to 9 holes, and finally Donald Ross built the current 36-hole course.
-The club grounds crew maintains two courses, the North and the South Course.
-The head pro is Carl Hays.
-Starting in 2019, Detroit Golf Club began hosting the Rocket Classic, an annual PGA Tour event.
+The Detroit Golf Club (abbreviated to DGC) is a private golf club in Detroit, Michigan, located north of downtown near the University of Detroit Mercy and Palmer Woods Historic District.
+Its original six-hole course was designed by Bert Way, and was soon expanded to nine holes; noted course designer Donald Ross built the current 36-hole layout.
+The club grounds crew maintains two courses, North and the South, and the head professional is Carl Hays.
+Since 2019, Detroit Golf Club has hosted the Rocket Classic on the PGA Tour.

 History

 The Detroit Golf Club was founded in 1899 by William R. Farrand and several of his friends.
-Originally the club was limited to 100 members.
-They rented a 45 acre plot of farmland at 6 Mile and Woodward, and a 6-hole course layout was created.
-In 1900 the course added 3 holes, making it a 9-hole course.
-The membership was increased to 200 in 1902.
-At that time 135 acre of land were purchased at 6 Mile and Hamilton, and an 18-hole course was developed.
+Originally, the club was limited to 100 members; they rented a 45 acre plot of farmland at 6 Mile and Woodward, and a six-hole course layout was created.
+Three holes were added in 1900, making it a nine-hole course.
+The membership was increased to 200 in 1902, 135 acre of land were purchased at 6 Mile and Hamilton, and an 18-hole course was developed.

-In 1906 the club was formally opened, and membership fees were raised to $250.
-In 1913 additional property was bought, and Donald Ross was asked to survey the property.
-Ross determined that two courses of 18 holes could be built on the land.
-Horace Rackham paid $100,000 for the 36-hole course to be built to the DGC at a cost.
+The club formally opened in 1906, and membership fees were raised to $250.
+Additional property was bought in 1913, and Donald Ross was asked to survey the property.
+He determined that 36 holes could be built on the land; Horace Rackham paid $100,000 for the 36-hole course to be built to the DGC at a cost.

-In 1916 Albert Kahn started construction on a new clubhouse, which was completed in 1918.
-The brother of Donald Ross, Alec Ross, became Club Professional, a position he held until 1945, a total of 31 years.
+In 1916, Albert Kahn started construction on a new clubhouse, which was completed in 1918.
+Alec Ross, brother of the course designer, became club professional, a position he held until 1945.

-In 1922 club membership was increased to 650, and they decided to stay open year round.
-In 1929 the Fred Wardell Caddy House was built, at a cost around $40,000.
+Club membership was increased to 650 in 1922, and they decided to stay open year-round.
+In 1929, the Fred Wardell Caddy House was built, at a cost of around $40,000.

-During World War II, Club activities were limited due to gas rationing, and in 1945, Alex Ross retired as Club Professional.
-Golf star Horton Smith was hired as the Club Pro, and in 1959 was elected into the Professional Golfers Association Hall of Fame.
-In 1963 Smith died, and Walter Burkemo was hired.
+During World War II, club activities were limited due to gas rationing, and in 1945, Alec Ross retired as club professional.
+Tour star Horton Smith was hired as the club pro, and he was elected into the Professional Golfers Association Hall of Fame in 1959.
+Smith died at age 55 in 1963, and local Walter Burkemo, winner of the 1953 PGA Championship, was hired.

 The club added new amenities: tennis courts, a cart garage, and a crystal dining room.
-Burkemo was succeeded by George Bayer.
-The current club pro is Josh Upson.
+Burkemo was succeeded by George Bayer; the current club pro is Josh Upson.
 The club also contains a pool for members, and sponsors a swim team.